rethinkdb/rethinkdb/docs/index.rst

 Don't use multiple slaves with the same master.
 If you try to connect a second slave while a slave is already connected, RethinkDB will kick the connection off.
-If you disconnect the slave and then connect another one, RethinkDB will not complain, but if you later reconnect the original slave, RethinkDB may become confused and the behavior is undefined in this case.
-Your data may be corrupted.
+If you disconnect the slave and then connect a new one, RethinkDB will accept the new slave, but if you later try to reconnect the original slave, RethinkDB will not allow the original slave to reconnect.

 -----------
 Other notes